 People in this range are considered overweight, although it should be noted that this is not the same as being obese.
 While a BMI of over 25 is still considered to be overweight, the greater BMI-related risks come after a BMI of 27.
 Once you pass a BMI of 27 you are put at greater risk for conditions that include:

 Being overweight can also increase your chances of becoming depressed by 55%.
 Being depressed, in turn, makes you 58% more likely to raise your BMI to the obese range.
-Overweight individuals run a greater risk of developing sleep apnea too, which can increase blood pressure and cause many of their own health issues.
+Overweight individuals also run a greater risk of developing sleep apnea, which can increase blood pressure and cause many health issues.

 It should be noted that those with a BMI in this range reduce their risk of developing these weight-related disorders if they exercise.
-According to research, the greatest risks for this BMI range come from those that are not exercising.
+According to research, the greatest risks for this BMI range come from those not exercising.
 Those that exercise regularly may not be at as high risk.

-Once you’ve reached a BMI of 30, you are considered to be obese.
-There are “classes of Obese,” – a BMI of 30 to 34 is Class 1, 35 to 39 is Class 2, and a BMI of 40 and over is considered Class 3, and sometimes referred to as “Extreme Obesity.”
+Once you reach a BMI of 30, you are considered obese.
+There are “classes of Obese” – a BMI of 30 to 34 is Class 1, 35 to 39 is Class 2, and a BMI of 40 and over is considered Class 3 and sometimes referred to as “Extreme Obesity.”

 The greater your level of obesity, the more BMI-related risks you are in danger of struggling with.
 Many of those with obesity struggle with at least one of the following diseases, and in some cases, many more: